Anonymization for Skeleton Action Recognition: Related work

 \subsection{Public dataset anonymization}

-Researchers have pointed out privacy issues with public visual datasets and tried to mitigate them. \cite{caesar2020nuscenes}, \cite{frome2009large}, and \cite{yang2021study} propose a blurring approach where the privacy-sensitive regions are blurred with an object detection method. \cite{flores2010removing} and \cite{uittenbogaard2019privacy} propose an inpainting method to remove potentially problematic objects such as pedestrians and vehicles. \cite{uittenbogaard2019privacy} adopt a generative neural network model for the inpainting task, and show more realistic results.
-A large body of prior work has used GANs\cite{goodfellow2014generative} to preserve visual private information. \cite{ren2018learning}, \cite{maximov2020ciagan}, and \cite{hukkelaas2019deepprivacy} uses GANs to generate fake faces to replace real ones.
-Also, \cite{gu2020password} proposes a face identity transformer that anonymizes face information according to the given password.
+Researchers have pointed out privacy issues with public visual datasets and tried to mitigate them. \citet{caesar2020nuscenes, frome2009large, yang2021study} propose a blurring approach where the privacy-sensitive regions are blurred with an object detection method. \citet{flores2010removing, uittenbogaard2019privacy} propose an inpainting method to remove potentially problematic objects such as pedestrians and vehicles.
+A large body of prior work has used GANs\citep{goodfellow2014generative} to preserve visual private information. \citet{ren2018learning, maximov2020ciagan, hukkelaas2019deepprivacy} use GANs to generate fake faces to replace real ones.
+Also, \citet{gu2020password} proposes a face identity transformer that anonymizes face information according to the given password.

-There are also some works that exist for other domains.
-For example, \cite{cohen2019voice} blurs the voice of people recorded in a public space by using a U-Net based sound source separation model.
-S{\"u}mer et al. focus on anonymizing students' voices in a classroom scenario~\cite{sumer2020automated}.
-In text domain, \cite{li2018towards} and \cite{coavoux2018privacy} propose a minimax problem to remove private information from text.
-Mosallanezhad et al. further advance the text anonymization with a reinforcement learning algorithm~\cite{mosallanezhad2019deep}.
-Malekzadeh et al. focus on data from mobile sensors such as accelerometers and gyroscopes and show the potential leakage of private information therein~\cite{malekzadehmobile}.
-The authors introduce an autoencoder-based anonymizer and adversarial optimization method.

-Similar concerns are also made for skeleton datasets.
-Sinha et al. propose a method to recognize persons from skeleton data~\cite{sinhaperson}.
+There are also some works that exist for other domains: sound domain~\citep{cohen2019voice, sumer2020automated} and text domain~\citep{li2018towards, coavoux2018privacy, mosallanezhad2019deep}.
+Similar concerns are also made for skeleton datasets. \citet{sinhaperson} propose a method to recognize persons from skeleton data.
 This work focuses on gait patterns extracted from human skeletons.
-The authors build a model with some predefined features and tested an adaptive neural network and naïve Bayes classifier to recognize the identity of persons.
+The authors build a model with some predefined features and tested an adaptive neural network and na\"ive Bayes classifier to recognize the identity of persons.
 This implies the potential privacy leakage from public datasets.